 "The Big House" is full of scenes that have become prison movie cliches, showing up in films from "White Heat" to "Birdman of Alcatraz" to "The Shawshank Redemption."
 One of the best is the mess hall riot, not just because of Beery's violent protest of the dehumanizing effects of prison, but because of the silence -- and the hopeless panorama of convict faces -- leading up to it:

 Beery's character is punished for the riot by being sent to "the dungeon," but before he goes he passes his knife to Kent.
 Then, during a surprise search, Kent slips the knife into Morgan's jacket.
 As a result, Morgan, a day away from parole, also gets sent to the dungeon.
-After his 30-day stretch living in darkness and subsisting on food and water, Morgan fakes illness and escapes through the infirmary.
+After his 30-day stretch of living in darkness, Morgan fakes illness and escapes through the infirmary.
 While on the outside, he seeks out and falls in love with Kent's sister (Leila Hyams), and she with him.
 But it isn't long before Morgan is nabbed and sent back to stir.

 While Morgan's been out, Butch has been planning a massive escape to take place on Thanksgiving Day, while the place is low on guards.
 In a witty scene taking place that morning, all the convicts end up at a church service, singing "Open the Gates (of the Temple)."
 Then as they all kneel in prayer, Berry starts passing guns and bullets down the row to his fellow escapees.